ogdenkev/abfutil/README.md

-The ABF File Support Pack is available for download from http://mdc.custhelp.com/app/answers/detail/a_id/18881/kw/axon%20file%20support It seems that you need to register to download the FSPs (but you man not and it's free anyway).
+The ABF File Support Pack is available for download from http://mdc.custhelp.com/app/answers/detail/a_id/18881/kw/axon%20file%20support It seems that you need to register to download the FSPs (but you may not and it's free anyway).
 You can also search for Axon pCLAMP ABF File Support Pack Download in the Molecular Devices Knowledge Base.